hg-pyun/iterize/README.md

 > Use JavaScript Iterator, Easily

-**iterize** is minimalistic creator for iterator.
+**iterize** is a minimalistic creator for the iterator.
 A great feature called Iterator was added into JavaScript.
-However, it's a strange concept to most of the front-end developers.
+However, it's a strange concept for most of the front-end developers.
 **iterize** helps you create your code more easily and efficiently using the various attributes of the Iterable Protocol.

 ## Why Powerful?